 Call them out

-One of the first things you can do if your friends are letting you down is to call them up on it, but do it in a friendly way.
+One of the first things you can do if your friends are letting you down is to call them up on it but do it in a friendly way.
 You don’t want this to turn nasty, as that’ll stop you from resolving the situation and saving the friendship.
 Have a calm conversation with your friend and explain how this has made you feel and inform them of your boundaries.

 Just like any other relationship, friends rely on good communication.
 Talk openly with your friends about how they’ve let you down and how it’s affected you.
 Find out what happened.
 Engage in active listening and really listen to what your friends have to say.
 Talk about what could have happened differently and how you will all handle situations in the future.

 Several of my friends have been called out about their conduct.
 I had one friend who would just not turn up at all to our agreed plans, no message, no nothing.
 While other times they might turn up several hours late.
-I had another friend that would let me know as I got to where we were meeting or while I was mid-travel on the train.
+I had another friend who would let me know as I got to where we were meeting or while I was mid-travel on the train.
 Really frustrating.

 The latter friend I don’t really hang around with anymore because even though we’ve talked about this issue, they didn’t get any better.
 But, the other friend is now one of my closest friends, because they changed how they behaved after we talked it out.